 I'm not certain what type of context you were injured in?
 Is this involving a personal injury?
 If you are pursuing a claim with your insurance company, I am going to assume that you may have been injured by an uninsured motorist?

-While frustrating, the insurance claims handling process is...Read more »
+While frustrating, the insurance claims handling...Read more »

 My fiance was accused of child abuse and the charge was unfounded.
 After the allegation my fiance and myself were kicked out of our residence, fired from our jobs.
 I have more information if I can receive a phone call.